JovanJevtic/LiveStockMarketCharts/README.md

-# Live Stock Market Charts
+# Live Stock Market Charts - MarketCap

 This is the live display of stock market in candlestick chart format.
 It is using Yahoo Finance API for accessing latest data and news.